frankaging/Reason-SCAN/README.md

 python generate_ReaSCAN_batch.py
 ```
 Note that you need to go into the file and modify some variables to generate the dataset you want.
+After generating the datasets, if you want to create your own splits, you need to follow the provided dataset split helpers in `code/dataset/generate_ReaSCAN_splits.ipynb`.

 ## Dataset format